PhonesMYOB/phones-blog/_posts/2018-02-15-Learning-about-networking.markdown

 date:   2018-02-15 10:38:35 +1100
 categories: jekyll update
 ---
 Today I got a quick overview of how public addresses work.
-Before I type anything, let me clear up that I'M NOT AN EXPERT IN THE SUBJECT, and if you know about how networking works chances are you know more than me, so if anything I wrote is wrong feel free to let me know, twitter handle's down the bottom.
+Before I type anything, let me clear up that I'M NOT AN EXPERT IN THE SUBJECT, and if you know about how networking works chances are you know more than me, so if anything I wrote is wrong feel free to let me know, twitter handle's <s>down the bottom</s>@unplggedphones.

 Without further ado, let me tell you what I learnt today about networking.
 A long long time ago, when computers weren't at the palm of our hands but actually more used for scientific research, some US government dudes just really wanted to communicate better (probably between each other for war reasons but don't quote me on that), so a bunch of scientist got together and created this network of networks we'd eventually call...
 {% highlight ruby %}